stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

         It contains a length-prefixed name and a length-prefixed code body.
 See SIP-005 for details.

-## New Burnchain Transaction: `delegate-stack-stx`
+## New Burnchain Transaction: `delegate-stx`

-This SIP proposes adding support for issuing a `delegate-stack-stx` call to PoX from the burnchain, similar to how `stx-transfer?` and `stack-stx` are supported as burnchain-hosted transactions in SIP-007.
+This SIP proposes adding support for issuing a `delegate-stx` call to PoX from the burnchain, similar to how `stx-transfer?` and `stack-stx` are supported as burnchain-hosted transactions in SIP-007.
 The rationale for this is that users may wish to maintain ownership of their STX tokens via burnchain